 Nayan Rahasya

 Feluda had been introduced to fantasy from Sonar Kella but Nayan Rahasya is not at all the same classic.
 True it contains the sharp intelligence of Feluda but fantasy and unrealism dominates more than anything here.
 Another point that fades its appeal is that evidently the three musketeers have aged, not in years, but in their maturity.
 So the conversations and justifications seem to get the better of the novel rather than the novel itself.
 The story can be considered a rather ordinary one but for two instances - the first being the adventure in the caves of Mahabalipuram and the second being the way he solves a murder.
-Theft within theft had also been a feature of the story but quite ulinke Ray novels, the fate of at least one of the characters has remained incomplete.
+Theft within theft had also been a feature of the story but quite unlike Ray novels, the fate of at least one of the characters has remained incomplete.
 So in all this may be an item to complete a collection but it may not be a favourite past time for several readers.

 Monday, July 09, 2012